CoinLedger Review

 Yes, CoinLedger is a legitimate US-based company founded in 2018.
 They use read-only API connections, meaning they cannot move or access your actual crypto funds.
 The platform uses bank-level encryption and is GDPR compliant.
 Over 500,000 users have filed taxes using CoinLedger since launch.

 Yes, CoinLedger supports both Robinhood and Cash App through CSV file imports.
-Since these platforms do not offer direct API connections for tax software, you download your transaction history as a CSV file and upload it to CoinLedger.
+Some platforms do not offer a direct tax-software API.
+Download the transaction history as a CSV file and upload it to CoinLedger.
 The import process correctly identifies crypto purchases, sales, and even handles the fractional shares from Robinhood.

 CoinLedger offers basic DeFi and NFT support, but it has limitations.
 Simple staking rewards, liquidity pool transactions, and swaps on major protocols work well.
 However, complex yield farming, multi-token rewards, or niche protocols may require manual categorization.
 For heavy DeFi users, Koinly or CoinTracker might be better options.